Award winning operators at your service.

 If we are staying at Coral Bay can we drive up the back road and cross Yardie Creek to do the boat tour?

 Since 2013 when we first started YCBT, Yardie Creek has been open to the ocean so crossing the creek has become very reliant on tides and sometimes it’s just not passable at all – please consider your personal safety at all times.
-Our advice is just to avoid this situation entirely by driving the “long way” ie. via the highway to Exmouth and then coming down Yardie Road to get to the Creek.
+Our advice is just to avoid this situation entirely by driving the “long way” ie. via the highway to Exmouth and then coming down Yardie Road in the Cape Range National Park to get to the Creek.
 Unless you are very experienced with 4WD driving and it’s safe to do so, we wouldn’t recommend crossing the creek by car as you may end up like some of the photos on our Facebook page

 Should we feed the wildlife in the Cape Range National Park?